Office of Diversity and Compliance

 Dear Members of the College Community:

-I have assigned the responsibility for the implementation and monitoring of our compliance program to the Chief Diversity Officer, Danielle Dimitrov, who will also serve as the 504/ADA Compliance Coordinator and Title IX Coordinator.
+I have assigned the responsibility for the implementation and monitoring of our compliance program to the Chief Diversity Officer, Danielle Dimitrov, Esq., who will also serve as the 504/ADA Compliance Coordinator and the Title IX Coordinator.
 The vice presidents, deans, directors, managers, and supervisors share responsibility for ensuring our compliance with these policies and laws.
-The Office of Diversity and Compliance is located in Building 1A, Room 103.
-You may contact the office by phone: 718.982.2250 or by email: Danielle.Dimitrov@csi.cuny.edu.
+The Office of Diversity and Compliance is located in Building 1A, Room 103 and the telephone number is 718.982.2250.
+Additionally, any individual who believes that he or she has experienced employment discrimination should immediately contact Ms. Dimitrov.

 William J. Fritz, PhD